 Book value per share excluding AOCI

-(a) Management utilizes the net operating income financial measure to monitor the Company's operations.
-Please refer herein and to Note O in the Consolidated Financial Statements within CNA's Annual Report on Form 10-K for the year ended December 31, 2016 for further discussion of this non-GAAP financial measure.
+Management utilizes the core income (loss) financial measure to monitor the Company's operations.
+Please refer herein to the Reconciliation of GAAP Measures to Non-GAAP Measures section of this press release for further discussion of this non-GAAP measure.

 Property & Casualty Operations

 Loss ratio excluding catastrophes and development

 Effect of development-related items